amabdallah/WaM-DaM/README.md

 #### The Water Management Data Model (WaM-DaM)

 Water Management Data Model (WaM-DaM) is a persistent information model to organize and synthesize disparate systems Water management data.
 The information model aimes to help scientists and practitioners organize, search, discover, and interpret their disparate and diverse data to save time plus facilitate modeling.
+Check out the [Context and Rationale]( https://github.com/amabdallah/WaM-DaM/blob/master/docs/Rationale%20and%20Context.md
+) of WaM-DaM's work.

 WaM-DaM supports this collection of nine data types that are used in systems analysis: binary, numeric parameters, seasonal, parameters, file based, rules, time series, and multi-column arrays.
 WaM-DaM uses modulur objects of data with their attributes.
 Objects can be replicated as instances with specific data for resources and infrasturcutre componanants.The componnanats can be connected through a network of nodes and links.
 WaM-DaM supports scenarios that track changes in networks and allows users to compare them and identify differences among scenarios.
 Check out the [scope](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Scope.md) of WaM-DaM data.

 You can think of WaM-DaM as a repository of systems data (purple cylinder) plus a middle-person translator between the vast data sources at the left and your different models at the right as shown in this flowchart.
 WaM-DaM traslates two componants: the syntax and semantics.
 So WaM-DaM conforms al the disperate data sources to a persistant strucutre and consistant vocabulary.
+Check out why WaM-DaM is needed and what's new it has to offer?

 ![](https://github.com/amabdallah/WaM-DaM1.0/blob/master/Files/WIKI/WaM-DaM.jpg)